2007 Green Bay Packers season: Week 13: at Dallas Cowboys

 Coming off their Thanksgiving win over their divisional foe, the Lions, the Packers flew to Texas Stadium for a Week 13 Thursday night intraconference duel with the throwback-clad Dallas Cowboys.
 This match-up would see two 10–1 teams face one another for the first time since 1990 when the New York Giants lost to the San Francisco 49ers.
 Cowboys quarterback Tony Romo faced off against his boyhood idol Brett Favre in the game.

-The Packers started the game missing two key players of their defense, with injured cornerback Charles Woodson (tied for 7th in the NFL with 4 interceptions) and pass-rushing end Kabeer Gbaja-Biamila (tied for 6th in the NFL with 9.5 sacks) on the inactive list.
+The Packers started the game missing two key players of their defense, with injured cornerback Charles Woodson (tied for 7th in the NFL with 4 interceptions) and defensive end Kabeer Gbaja-Biamila (tied for 6th in the NFL with 9.5 sacks) on the inactive list.
 In the first quarter, Green Bay took the early lead as rookie kicker Mason Crosby completed a 47-yard field goal.
 On the second play of the Cowboys opening drive, Al Harris stripped the ball from Terrell Owens and side judge Laird Hayes signaled Green Bay ball, but head linesman Derick Bowers overruled him.
 The only option for Mike McCarthy to challenge on the play, since the whistle was blown, was whether it was a reception – the strip could not be reviewed.
 The replay upheld the reception and Dallas retained possession.
 Nick Folk completed a 26-yard field goal to tie the game.
 Folk also completed a 51-yard field goal, and QB Tony Romo threw a 3-yard TD pass to WR Patrick Crayton.
 The Packers would end the first quarter with rookie RB Ryan Grant running for a 62-yard touchdown.
 In the second quarter, Dallas responded with Romo completing a 26-yard TD pass to TE Anthony Fasano and a 10-yard TD pass to WR Terrell Owens.
 Brett Favre left the game in the second quarter after he hit his right elbow on the helmet of a blitzing Cowboys CB Nate Jones.
 The throw led to Favre's second interception.
 Packers quarterback Aaron Rodgers took over for the Packers next series and led the offense on a 74-yard drive, capping it off with an 11-yard TD pass to WR Greg Jennings.